+III.
 BILLING

-Bills will be available through CampusWeb throughout the academic term.
+- A. Bills will be available through CampusWeb throughout the academic term.
 Hard copies of bills will only be generated if specifically requested.
 Students should view their account on CampusWeb.
-A student becomes liable for his/her tuition upon registration.
+A student becomes liable for their tuition upon registration.
 Students at Vermont Law and Graduate School are expected to take responsibility for meeting payment deadlines and adhering to relevant policies.
-Failure to receive a statement of account is not sufficient cause for extending payment due dates.

-All communications regarding tuition billing and payments due will be sent to students at their VLGS email address from the Student Accounts Office.

-Students may request third-party billing by completing and submitting a Third-Party Billing Form online or requesting a form directly from the Business Office.

-Please note that submitting a third-party billing request does not give Vermont Law and Graduate School permission to talk to the third party.
-If you would like a third party (spouse, partner, parent, guardian, employer) to be able to discuss your account or financial aid with us, an Information Release form (online or available from the Business Office) must be completed and submitted to the Business Office.
+Failure to receive a statement of account is not sufficient cause for extending payment due dates. - B. All communications regarding tuition billing and payments due will be sent to students at their VLGS email address from the Student Accounts Office. - C. Students may request third-party billing by completing and submitting a Third-Party Billing Form online or requesting a form directly from the Business Office/Student Accounts. - D. Please note that submitting a third-party billing request does not give Vermont Law and Graduate School permission to talk to the third party.
+If you would like to authorize a third party (spouse, partner, parent, guardian, employer) to discuss your account or financial aid with us, an Information Release form (online or available from the Business Office/Student Accounts) must be completed and submitted to the Business Office.

+IV.
 TUITION PAYMENT POLICIES

-RESIDENTIAL STUDENTS: All tuition and fees are due to Vermont Law and Graduate School seven (7) days prior to the first day of classes.

-ONLINE LEARNING STUDENTS: All tuition and fees are due to Vermont Law and Graduate School two (2) business days prior to the start of classes.

-The Business Office will work with the Financial Aid Office to verify the amount of loan money the student will be receiving.
+- A. Residential Students: All tuition and fees are due to Vermont Law and Graduate School seven (7) days prior to the first day of classes. - B. ONLINE Learning Students: All tuition and fees are due to Vermont Law and Graduate School two (2) business days prior to the start of classes. - C. The Business Office will work with the Financial Aid Office to verify the amount of loan money the student will be receiving.
 Upon verification of the loan proceeds, tuition that will be covered by the funds will be deferred until receipt of the funds.
 If a student wishes to have charges on their account other than tuition (library fine, Career Services photo charge, Hurd Loan repayment, etc.,) paid from Federal Loans, he/she will need to complete and submit a Non-allowable Charge Form (vermontlaw.edu/resources/billing-information).
-You may request this form directly from the Business Office.
+You may request this form directly from the Business Office/Student Accounts.
 Payment for any portion not covered by loan disbursements is due seven (7) days prior to the first day of classes for Residential students.
-Payment, for any portion not covered by loan disbursements is due two (2) business days prior to the first day of classes for Online Learning students.
+Payment for any portion not covered by loan disbursements is due two (2) business days prior to the first day of classes for Online Learning students.